 Merck's Themis has a broad pipeline of vaccine candidates and immune-modulatory therapies developed using its innovative measles virus vector platform based on a vector originally developed by scientists at the Institut Pasteur, a world-leading European vaccine research institute, and licensed exclusively to Themis for select viral indications.

-In March 2020, Themis joined a consortium together with the Institut Pasteur and The Center for Vaccine Research at the University of Pittsburgh, supported by funding from the Coalition for Epidemic Preparedness Innovations, to develop a vaccine candidate targeting SARS-CoV-2 for the prevention of COVID-19.
+In March 2020, Themis joined a consortium and the Institut Pasteur and The Center for Vaccine Research at the University of Pittsburgh, supported by funding from the Coalition for Epidemic Preparedness Innovations, to develop a vaccine candidate targeting SARS-CoV-2 for the prevention of COVID-19.

 V591 SARS-CoV-2 Vaccine Indication

-V591 SARS-CoV-2 Vaccine is indicated to prevent COVID-19 disease which is caused by the SARS-CoV-2 coronavirus.
+V591 SARS-CoV-2 Vaccine is indicated to prevent COVID-19 disease caused by the SARS-CoV-2 coronavirus.

 V591 SARS-CoV-2 Vaccine News